 I have a B.A. in Social Studies from Harvard, where I worked on the campus daily, and an M.F.A. in nonfiction writing from Columbia.

 But I got my start in journalism in sixth grade, when some pals and I launched a monthly newspaper at our elementary school in Washington, D.C.
 My column was called “Olivia’s Trivia.”

-I now live in New York City with my husband, comedian Andy Borowitz, and our seven-year-old daughter, who loves fairies, mermaids, and forests.
+I now live in New York City with my husband, comedian Andy Borowitz, and our eight-year-old daughter, who loves fairies, mermaids, and forests.
 When school’s out, we like to explore the Hudson Valley and the Berkshires.

 Want to get in touch?
 Please do.
 Here’s how.